Calculus 3

 Learning outcomes

-• be able to use multivariable calculus in problem solving,
+• Students will be able to differentiate and integrate multivariable functions and use multivariable calculus in problem solving.

 Academic integrity